lgblgblgb/xemu/README.md

 ## Most quick start (Xemu running in your web browser!)

-Just visit this page, and use the "in-browser demonstration" link:
+Just visit this page:

 http://xemu-dist.lgb.hu/dist/xemu-sample.html

-Note: this kind of demonstration is limited (or even broken!), often not in pair with the native client for your OS (a "binary"), which - at the other hand - requires more work: installation, configuration, etc ...
+Note: this kind of demonstration is **limited** (or **even broken**!), often not in pair with the native client for your OS (a "binary"), which - at the other hand - requires more work: installation, configuration, etc ...
 Also, currenty there can be problems with some emulators in this form (especially MEGA65).

 ## Quick start (using pre-built binaries)

-**Plese note, that binaries on some older site of me can be OUTDATED.
+**Plese note, that binaries on some older site of me (especially on bintray.com, and xemu-dist.lgb.hu) can be OUTDATED.
 Currently to download up-to-date, ready-to-use Xemu binaries, you may want to go here:**

 https://github.lgb.hu/xemu/